-This page provides an overview of the Kubernetes Engine dashboards available in Google Cloud Platform Console.
+This page provides an overview of the Google Kubernetes Engine dashboards available in Google Cloud Console.

-GCP Console offers useful dashboards for your project's Kubernetes Engine clusters and their resources.
+Cloud Console offers useful dashboards for your project's GKE clusters and their resources.
 You can use these dashboards to view, inspect, manage, and delete resources in your clusters.
 You can also create Deployments from the Workloads dashboard.

 In conjunction with the